-World’s new favorite trumpet player returns to Rune Grammofon with Places Of Worship.
+World’s new favourite trumpet player returns to Rune Grammofon with Places Of Worship.
 Followed by experimental ambient, modern classical, and jazz communities alike, this Norwegian shaman of sound bridges the gaps of styles and forms with his unmistakably unique control of the instrument.
 Arve Henriksen doesn’t simply play the trumpet, the brass is merely an extension of his breath.
-This observation is confirmed by many Norwegian honors, including the Buddyprisen, Radka Toneff Memorial Award and Kongsberg Jazz Award.
+This observation is confirmed by many Norwegian honours, including the Buddyprisen, Radka Toneff Memorial Award and Kongsberg Jazz Award.
 Among his numerous collaborations, most notably as a member of the Supersilent supergroup (which features Helge Sten, aka Deathprod, and Stale Storløkken), it is his solo works that I am mostly drawn to, three of which have already appeared on the Oslo based Rune Grammofon.

 Perhaps nothing is more striking and enchanting than the opening of the album, titled “Adhān” (the Islamic call to worship, with the root of the word derived from the Arabic ‘adhina’, which means ‘to listen’).
 Set among a field recording of chirping birds and barely audible and very distant voices of the muezzin, we find Henriksen echo the motifs of the prayer with an instrument whose ambiance is lost among the wind.
 Suddenly the trumpet gets submerged in beautiful reverb, the strings come in along with orchestral arrangement, and we are fully enveloped by captivating textures.
 This is where we drown.